jlin22/finalproject/README.md

 Sometimes, after client connects, there is an infinite loop printing enter command and an errno in server

 Sometimes, turns do not properly function in a player vs player game; for example, a player's command going through even though it isn't their turn, or the turns not switching

+./ai causes a segfault due to trying to find all moves